We may earn money or products from the companies mentioned in this post.

 When you arrive at Rossio Station, you will see lines specifically for those exclusively booking tickets for a day trip to Sintra.
-At the time of our visit, a round trip ticket for the 40-minute train ride was about $5.00 USD.
+At the time of our visit, a round trip ticket for the 40-minute train ride was about $5.50 USD.

 Where to go once you arrive in Sintra by train

-When you arrive in Sintra, it can be a bit confusing.
-We ended up standing in a line inside the train station for about 30 minutes because it seemed like that was the line everyone went to.
-There was no signage saying what the line was for, so we assumed it was the line to buy bus tickets.
-But the line inside the train station was only for those who were booking tours.
-If you are doing a self-guided tour, you can bypass this line and go directly to the buses outside and purchase a bus ticket to the tourist attractions.
+When you get off the train, you may think you need to line up inside the train station, as you will see many others do so.
+We ended up standing in a line inside the Sintra train station for about 30 minutes assuming it was the line to buy tickets for the tourist bus.
+But the line inside the train station was only for those who were booking guided tours.
+If you are doing a self-guided day trip to Sintra, you can bypass this line and go directly to the buses outside and purchase a bus ticket to the tourist attractions.

 PREFER A GUIDED TOUR?
 FIND AND COMPARE THE BEST TOURS IN SINTRA HERE.

-Beyond that, the bus ride up the mountain to the Moorish castle and Pena Palace was a giant traffic jam which took about 3 times longer than expected and became extremely frustrating.
-But the alternative would be a very long, steep walk uphill or driving on a narrow road filled with far too many massive tour buses and aggressive tuk tuks.
+Beyond that, the bus ride up the mountain to the Moorish castle and Pena Palace is a giant traffic jam which takes about 3 times longer than expected.
+It can become extremely frustrating during peak season, so plan your visit with patience.
+The alternatives to the tourist bus would be a very long, steep walk uphill or driving on a narrow road filled with far too many massive tour buses and aggressive tuk tuks.

-Lisbon to Sintra day trip itinerary and things to do
+Lisbon to Sintra day trip itinerary

-Almost everyone who does a Sintra day trip follows the exact same itinerary, although many will skip a place or two either because they are on a budget, run out of time, or just get tired of the mobs of people and want to get the heck out of the over-crowded, albeit charming, town.
+Almost everyone who does a Lisbon to Sintra day trip follows the exact same Sintra itinerary, although many will skip a place or two either because they are on a budget, run out of time, or just get tired of the mobs of people and want to get the heck out of the over-crowded, albeit charming, town.
 Here are the top places to visit on a Sintra day trip.

 - Moorish Castle